What Should You Do if You Have Two Focal Points in Your Living Room?

-I struggle with this exact problem in my own living room, where I have a fireplace and french doors on one side of the room and a large entertainment center on the other side.
+I struggle with this exact problem in my own living room, where I have a fireplace and french doors on one side of the room and a large entertainment center on the opposite side.

-In a living room, the primary focal point should be the center of attention, yet this doesn’t mean other elements can’t shine.
 For instance, in an open concept space, the space’s focal point might be on one end, with a secondary focal point creating interest on the opposite end.

-Start by scanning your room – what catches your eye first?
 It could be anything from a large picture window or French doors that frame a beautiful view, or a grand fireplace mantel that anchors the space.

 Any such features in a room are a natural focal point.
 Think of it as an anchor of your room; everything else sort of dances around it.